 TreeHoppers is a zip-line aerial adventure park

 Nestled within a shady, oak-canopied forest among acres of ranches and pastureland in eastern Pasco County, thirty miles northwest of Tampa, is TreeHoppers, a zip-line aerial adventure park.
-Walk, crawl, climb and zip through the forest across boardwalks, through swinging nets and hoops, over logs and branches, zipping between wooden perches.
-Families, children and friends will all become absorbed in the thrill and excitement, and spectacular vistas, high above the treetops.
+Walk, crawl, climb, and also zip through the forest across boardwalks, through swinging nets and hoops, over logs and branches, also zipping between wooden perches.
+Families, children, and friends will all become absorbed in the thrill and excitement, and spectacular vistas, high above the treetops.

 9. Paddled Our Heart Out in Hernando County

 The paddling trail connects Bayport Park to Linda Pedersen Park

 Next on our Florida Bucket List 2018 is a paddling adventure!
 Hernando County, on Florida’s Adventure Coast, recently unveiled a coastal paddling trail through the salt marsh ecosystem at Bayport Park.
 The beauty of this adventure is the total immersion into the natural surroundings of a vibrant tidal estuary, where freshwater from springs also meets the saltwater from the Gulf of Mexico.
 The paddling trail connects Bayport Park to Linda Pedersen Park with a navigable waterway that winds through inlets of cordgrass, cabbage palms, and also mangroves.